 What Is Capital Market Pricing Model (CAPM)?

+One of the key inputs for the model is the asset’s Beta, which measures its systematic risk.
+Excel is a useful tool for calculating beta.
 The Capital Asset Pricing Model (CAPM) is a financial model that helps investors and financial analysts to determine the expected return on an asset or capital based on its risk and the risk-free rate of return.
 It assumes that investors are risk-averse and require compensation for taking on additional risk beyond the risk-free rate of return.
 The model estimates the expected return of an asset by taking into account the asset’s beta (systematic risk) and the expected market risk.
 CAPM is widely used in finance to determine the cost of capital for investments and to evaluate the performance of investment portfolios.

 What Is CAPM Beta?